Lenders to U.S. oil and gas companies seek liquidity floors

 The covenants enable banks, themselves facing increased regulatory scrutiny over exposure to highly leveraged energy companies, to limit risk without cutting credit lines, several oil and gas attorneys, executives and analysts said.

-Lenders involved in such transactions include Wells Fargo & Co and MUFG Union Bank, which declined to comment, as well as Bank of America Corp and Nordea Bank AB, which did not respond to requests for comment.
+Lenders involved in such transactions include Wells Fargo & Co and MUFG Union Bank [UBCAL.UL], which declined to comment, as well as Bank of America Corp and Nordea Bank AB, which did not respond to requests for comment.

 The wave of minimum liquidity covenants comes after some oil and gas companies maxed out their existing credit lines.
 They are sometimes imposed alongside “anti-hoarding” measures meant to prevent companies from building a war chest ahead of a Chapter 11 bankruptcy filing.